 Why Thinking Before You Speak is Smart

-I wondered why some people find it difficult to keep their mouths shut when they express opinions, jabs, or criticism.
-Do you think it makes people feel better about themselves to say whatever comes to mind without regard for how it makes another feel?
+I wondered why some people find it difficult to keep their mouths shut instead of expressing every opinion, criticism, or thought.
+Do you think it makes people feel better about themselves to say whatever comes to mind without regard for how it makes others feel?

 I’ve been just the opposite.
-I try always to think before I speak.
-I learned manners (through harsh measures at times) and never want to offend or hurt anyone’s feelings because I know what it feels like to be hurt by another person’s thoughtless words.
+I always try to think before I speak.
+I have good manners and never want to offend or hurt anyone’s feelings because I know what it feels like to be hurt by another person’s thoughtless words.

-Some folks aren’t even aware that they’re blurting out whatever they’re thinking, and they don’t hurt someone intentionally.
-They would be open to letting them know that what was said was not okay and hurt someone’s feelings.
+Some folks aren’t even aware that their words hurt and would want to know that what they said was not okay and was hurtful.

-We can get across our concern for someone by thinking before we speak and framing it more kindly.
-Like for example, if you notice someone you’re close to put on some weight.
+We can convey our points more effectively by thinking before we speak and being kinder.
+For example, if you notice someone close to you has gained weight.
 Instead of poking fun at them and saying, “Boy, you got fat!”
 Try the approach to show concern with words like, “How are you doing?
 Is everything alright?”
-Someone could be overweight because of a medical condition, being on pharmaceutical drugs that cause weight gain, feeling bad about themselves, or being under a lot of stress.
+Someone could be overweight because of a medical condition or be on a pharmaceutical drug that causes weight gain, and they might be feeling bad about themselves or be under a lot of stress.
 Saying whatever we’re thinking can really hurt someone’s feelings.
-We can’t assume someone is overweight because they’re lazy or like to eat too much.
+We can’t assume that someone is overweight because they’re lazy or like to eat too much; that may not be the truth.

-Let’s be humans.
 We all have feelings and deserve to be spoken to with kindness and respect.
-It’s a wish for a utopian society sometime in the distant future, we can make some changes now.

 First, let those who offend us know that what they say is not okay.
-We may get an “Oh, I’m so sorry.
-I came out the wrong way,” and the conversation shifts from being tense to being fine.
-We may also get those who defend themselves and make it out to be our fault by opening our mouths.
-I’m sure you’ve encountered this situation when you nicely call someone out on their hurtful behavior or words, and you get a headache from their debate about how you’re too sensitive and that it was just a joke.
+If we get an “Oh, I’m so sorry,” that’s good.
+The conversation shifts from being tense to being fine.
+We may also attract those who defend themselves and make it appear as though it’s our fault by speaking up.
+I’m sure you’ve encountered this situation when you nicely call someone out on their hurtful behavior or words, and you get a headache from the debate about how you’re too sensitive and that it was just a joke.

-My question to that is, “How would you feel if it was done to you?”
+My question to that is, “How would you feel if it were done to you?”

 If we could answer that question with honesty, I’m sure we would speak kinder words.

 I’m not proposing we keep our mouths shut and not say anything we think.
-My husband keeps telling me there’s a balance to everything in life, especially in how we communicate with one another.
+There’s a balance to everything in life, especially in how we communicate with one another.
 If there’s a need to be assertive and speak your mind because something unjust was said or done to you, then by all means, say what’s on your mind.
+We can do that respectfully.

 We don’t need to blurt out every single thought we’re thinking.
 No one wants to hear that.
 Keep some things private for your head only.
 It will do everyone a big favor.